Planning Successful Inductions for Young Employees

 When you bring a new member into your team, the first few days are critical.
 This is particularly true when you are employing young people, some of whom might be entering the world of work for the first time.

-The right induction process can help a young person to feel welcomed and valued in the workplace and can help them to get started in their new role on the best possible footing.
+The right staff induction programme can help a young person feel welcomed and valued in the workplace and can help them get started in their new role on the best possible footing.
 This sets them up for a positive experience and long-term success.
-Conversely, however, the wrong induction process (or no induction at all) can leave them feeling demotivated, undervalued, and unsure of their place in your company.
+Conversely, an unorganised induction process (or no induction at all) can leave them feeling demotivated, undervalued, and unsure of their place in your company.
 This can leave a bad impression which may be hard to shake.

-To plan a successful induction, you first need to identify what you want it to achieve.
+To plan a successful induction, you need to identify what you want it to achieve.
 Make a list of everything your new employee will need to have learned or completed by the end of their first week.
-You can then refer to this as you plan the induction process to ensure that everything has been covered.
+You can then refer to this as you plan the rest of your staff induction process to ensure that everything has been covered.

 It is likely there will be some mandatory training that they need to complete.
 This may include things like health and safety, equality and diversity, or data protection training.
 There may also be role-specific training they need to complete, such as learning how to use a specific computer programme or piece of equipment.